Severed leg killer

 The severed leg killer is the moniker of an unidentified serial killer who murdered eight people in Turkey.
 Between 2000 and 2001, severed legs belonging to six females and two males were found in various districts of Istanbul.
-Only one of the victims has been identified, and the statue of limitations on the case expired in 2021.
+Only one of the victims has been identified, and the statute of limitations on the case expired in 2021.

 Murders

 On the morning of January 8, 2000, a man collecting papers from a trash can in the Spice Bazaar marketplace of Istanbul's Eminönü district noticed bloodstains on some of the papers.
 After a more thorough search of the trashcan, the man found a severed human leg.
 Immediately after, he alerted officers on patrol from the Yeşildirek Police Station.
-A forensic examination determined that the leg belonged to a 26-27-year-old woman, and that the leg had been severed 24 hours to three days before its discovery.
+A forensic examination determined that the leg belonged to a 26-27-year-old woman, and that the leg had been severed one to three days before its discovery.
 Authorities noted that the leg was well-groomed, as it had no hair and the nails were pedicured.

 At 6:00 a.m. on May 19, 2000, a captain of a boat docked at Istanbul's Eminönü port heard something repeatably bumping into the bow of his boat.
 When the captain investigated the noise, he discovered a severed leg.
 He initially mistook it for a mannequin leg, but soon realized that the leg was from a human.
 One of the passengers of the boat found another leg on the nearby shore.
 Forensic experts determined that the legs belonged to a 25 to 30-year-old woman.
 Although, the prolonged exposure to salt water degraded the legs, which made it more difficult to figure out when the legs were severed, experts estimated that they were severed seven to 10 days before they were found.
 The toes of both legs had dark red nail polish.
 In an attempt to identify the remains, police looked through reports of disappearances.
 Through this, they discovered a possible match, a prostitute who operated in Aksaray and Taksim.
 Because the missing woman's family could not be contacted, tests were not conducted to confirm if the severed legs belonged to her.